 5.1.1 Random Access Procedure initialization

 The Random Access procedure described in this subclause is initiated by a PDCCH order, by the MAC sublayer itself or by the RRC sublayer.
-Random Access procedure on an SCell shall only be initiated by a PDCCH order.
+For LTE cell, the Random Access procedure on an SCell shall only be initiated by a PDCCH order.
+For MF cell, the Random Access procedure on an SCell shall be initiated by the MAC sublayer if supported by the UE.
 If a MAC entity receives a PDCCH transmission consistent with a PDCCH order [5] masked with its C-RNTI, and for a specific Serving Cell, the MAC entity shall initiate a Random Access procedure on this Serving Cell.
 For Random Access on the SpCell a PDCCH order or RRC optionally indicate the ra-PreambleIndex and the ra-PRACH-MaskIndex, except for NB-IoT where the subcarrier index is indicated; and for Random Access on an SCell, the PDCCH order indicates the ra-PreambleIndex with a value different from 000000 and the ra-PRACH-MaskIndex.
 For the pTAG preamble transmission on PRACH and reception of a PDCCH order are only supported for SpCell.
 If the UE is an NB-IoT UE and is configured with a non-anchor carrier, perform the Random Access procedure on the anchor carrier.

-Before the procedure can be initiated, the following information for related Serving Cell is assumed to be available for UEs other than NB-IoT UEs, BL UEs UEs in enhanced coverage [8 unless explicitly stated otherwise:
+Before the procedure can be initiated, the following information for related Serving Cell is assumed to be available for UEs other than NB-IoT UEs, BL UEs, UEs in enhanced coverage [8] or UEs in a MF cell, unless explicitly stated otherwise:

 - the available set of PRACH resources for the transmission of the Random Access Preamble, prach-ConfigIndex.